 Contact Our Family Law Attorneys

-Even with all the care and due diligence of the world, it is not uncommon to make a mistake while choosing a child support lawyer.
+Even with all the care and due diligence of the world, it is not uncommon to make a mistake while choosing an Orland Park child support attorney.
 Do not hesitate to question your child custody attorney and their commitment to your case.
 After all, child custody is not something to be taken lightly.

 Even if you are halfway through the case when you realize your mistake, do not shy away from finding new counsel.
 The best practice is to change attorneys as early on in the case as possible; the longer you delay, the more difficult your case will become, and the more difficult and expensive finding a new attorney will become for you.